hackerbay/interview/software-full-stack.md

 There are three rounds to this interview:

-**Round 1:** [NodeJS Task Round](/software-backend-task.md): Round 1 usually takes 3 hours to complete, but we give you 3 days to do so.
-Your deadline is 3 days from today.
-When you’re done, send us the GitHub link at interviews@hackerbay.io
+**Round 1:**
+- [NodeJS Task](/software-backend-task.md): Usually takes 2-3 hours to complete.

-**Round 2:** [ReactJS Round](/software-frontend-task.md): Round 2 usually takes 3 hours to complete, but we give you 3 days to do so.
-Your deadline is 3 days from today.
-When you’re done, send us the GitHub link at interviews@hackerbay.io
+- [ReactJS Task](/software-frontend-task.md): Usually takes 2-3 hours to complete.

+When you’re done, send us the GitHub link for both of these tasks at interviews@hackerbay.io

-**Round 3:** Please keep 2-3 hours free for this call.
+**Round 2:** Please keep 2-3 hours free for this call.
 This will be a tech screening.
 You'll be tested on:
 - Live Programming & Algorithm Design (2-3 hrs of programming)

-**Round 4:** A call with the CEO.
+**Round 3:** A call with the CEO.
 Please keep 45 mins free for this call.
 - Tech Q&A (~15 mins)
 - Culture fit.  (~15 mins)
 - Misc (~15 mins)